-The Audit Committee must approve all audit-related and permitted non-audit services to be performed by the independent auditors prior to the commencement of such services.
+The Audit Committee must approve all audit-related and permitted non-audit services to be performed by the independent registered public accounting firms prior to the commencement of such services.
 The Audit Committee approves such services on the basis that the services are compatible with the maintenance of the auditor's independence in the conduct of its auditing functions.
-The independent auditors present a fee proposal to the Audit Committee at mid-year for review.
+The independent registered public accounting firms present a fee proposal to the Audit Committee at mid-year for review.
 The approved fees determine the scope of their fiscal year services.
 Any audit or non-audit services outside that scope (whether service or amount) must be approved by the Audit Committee.